highchair/artinruins-com/_property/209-211-217-angell-st-pvd.md

 ### Reason for Demolition

 While the [news story below](#in-the-news) says “no one knows why” demolition was requested, we know why — Money is always the answer.
 There is money to be made in new development, and some, but not as much, to be made owning and maintaining old houses for rent.

+We feel that a future developer will have an easier time constructing new apartments or bringing the hotel proposal back now that the houses are gone.
+The demolition of historic homes — though under no legal protections — might have been one of the reasons why the hotel was rejected.
+Or at least the developers might think so.
+Easier to take them down now and get permission for new construction later.

 Let us also say that developers in this area have been given a pass to do whatever they want.
 It bears repeating that [in 10 years, the four blocks bounded by Angell, Brook, Cushing, and Thayer Streets saw the loss of almost 30 late-19th century houses]({% link _essays/erosion-of-college-hill-historic-district.md %}) and the conversion of 3 more away from historic status.
 At this point, demolishing another three homes continues the trend of loss and a pivot away from a historic neighborhood.